Please note that some news sites may require registration in order to view stories and some links may expire shortly after they are posted.

 June 1, 2021

-Jill Family, professor and director of the Law and Government Institute at Widener Law Commonwealth, is quoted in this article about the recommended reforms to the H-1B lottery process.
+Jill Family, professor and director of the Law and Government Institute, is quoted in this article about the recommended reforms to the H-1B lottery process.

 Birth of a militia: The colonial connection to gun rights